 According to Gartner, “API security challenges have emerged as a top concern for most software engineering leaders, as unmanaged and unsecured APIs create vulnerabilities that could accelerate multimillion-dollar security incidents.”

-With concerns about vulnerability within APIs is heightened, 455 Research released a 2022 Security Trends Report hosted by No Name Security.
-Key Findings included pain points correlated within API security.
+With concerns about vulnerability within APIs heightened, 455 Research released a 2022 Security Trends Report hosted by No Name Security.
+Key Findings included pain points correlated with API security.

 Key findings were as follows: